querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 {% character variant="wave" %}
 Some of the photos I've selected show people holding wild bats with their bare hands.
 This used to be common even in professional circles up until about 15 years ago.

 Now, you should only even consider doing this if you've been recently vaccinated for rabies.
-Although the chance of acquiring rabies from a bat is very small, it's not zero, and bats don't exhibit visible rabies symptoms like many other animals do.
+Although the chance of acquiring rabies from a bat is very small, it's not zero, and bats don't exhibit visible rabies symptoms as many other animals do.

 Always wear gloves when handling bats, the thicker the better.
 {% endcharacter %}